What to Get Stronger at Any Age? Embrace Strength Training!

 Resistance training can take various forms, including free weights, weight machines, and resistance bands.
 Each method has its benefits:

-• Weight Machines: These offer a controlled movement pattern, making them a great option for beginners looking to focus on proper form and technique while building strength.
+• Weight Machines: These provide controlled movements, making them a great choice for beginners learning proper form while building strength.

 The Importance of Progression